morrisUCA/gps-kiosk/docker-intune/README.md

 2. Place it in this folder alongside the scripts

 ## Files in this package:
-- `docker-installer.bat` - Entry point for Intune
+- `docker-installer.bat` - Entry point for Intune (with logging)
-- `install-docker.ps1` - Installation logic
+- `install-docker.ps1` - Installation logic with error handling
-- `detect-docker.ps1` - Detection script for Intune
+- `detect-docker.ps1` - Robust detection script for Intune
 - `Docker Desktop Installer.exe` - (You need to download this)

 ## Intune Configuration for Docker Desktop: